NYCDOB/Facades/index.md

 ---
 In order to ensure the safety and structural stability of New York City buildings, owners must comply with Local Law 11 of 1998 which requires inspections of building exterior walls and appurtenances of buildings which are greater than six stories in height.
 General information on façades as well as detailed instructions on façade compliance filings are available on the DOB Façades [website](https://www1.nyc.gov/site/buildings/safety/facades.page).

-<br/>To accomodate the owners of the more than 14,000 buildings who must submit a [Façade Inspection Safety Program](https://www1.nyc.gov/site/buildings/safety/facade-inspection-safety-program-fisp-filing-instructions.page) (FISP) compliance report, the inspection process is broken down into five-year cycles.
+<br/>Owners of more than 14,000 buildings must submit a [Façade Inspection Safety Program](https://www1.nyc.gov/site/buildings/safety/facade-inspection-safety-program-fisp-filing-instructions.page) (FISP) compliance report in five-year cycles.
 Cycle 7 was the last full cycle completed, ending in 2014.
 DOB is currently in Cycle 8 which began in 2015.

 <br/>Inspections are conducted by private qualified registered design professionals who are not DOB employees.
-The Qualified Exterior Wall Inspector (QEWI) inspects the properties and assigns the following categories:
+The Qualified Exterior Wall Inspector (QEWI) inspects the building façade and assigns the following categories:

 * Safe: No problems and in good condition (OK)
 * Safe With a Repair and Maintenance Program (SWARMP)